Student Money Survey 2018 – Results

 With staying debt-free being a tall order at uni, a money plan is crucial.
 Luckily, most students have one – although a 18% still don’t budget.

 61% of students who get a Maintenance Loan say it’s not enough to live on.
 Many add that maintenance cash doesn’t even cover rent, leaving them extremely hard-up for the rest of the year.
-You definitely need to know what other support is out there!
+You definitely need to know what student grants are out there!

 There’s no love lost for Student Finance.
 Frankly, most of you feel hard done by because your parents either don’t earn enough to help you, or earn just a little too much for full maintenance support.